 Some people are also very scared of being sedated.
 If that is the case with you, you need general anesthesia.

 Cost may also be a factor.
 Sedation adds expense to the procedure.
 And the more elaborate, the more expensive.
-Nitrous oxide is relatively inexpensive.
+Nitrous oxide is relatively inexpensive in some dental offices.
 Sleep dentistry with pills isn’t terribly expensive, though special monitoring equipment is required which makes it not cheap.
 If you go to intravenous sedation or general anesthesia, the cost will likely be into the hundreds of dollars.

 In some states, dental boards are suspicious of sleep dentistry and very unsympathetic to the patients who have dental fears, which greatly restricts its availability.
 Iowa is such a state.
 This can be a limiting factor if this is what you feel you need.